Spanish battleship Pelayo: 1899–1909

 As part of the Training Squadron, Pelayo, Emperador Carlos V, Princesa de Asturias, and Río de la Plata departed Cartagena on 16 March 1906 and steamed to Cádiz, where other ships of the squadron joined them.
-On 23 March 1906 the Training Squadron got underway from Cádiz in two divisions — one consisting of Princesa de Asturias, Emperador Carlos V, and Osado and the other of Pelayo, Río de la Plata, and Extramadura.
+On 23 March 1906 the Training Squadron got underway from Cádiz in two divisions — one consisting of Princesa de Asturias, Emperador Carlos V, and Osado and the other of Pelayo, Río de la Plata, and Extremadura.
 The squadron rendezvoused with Giralda and the Compañía Transatlántica Española passenger steamer Alfonso XII, the latter with the Spanish royal family and Minister of the Navy Víctor María Concas Palau aboard.
 They then escorted King Alfonso XIII on his visit to the Canary Islands, arriving at Tenerife on 26 March, at Las Palmas on 30 March, at Santa Cruz de la Palma on 3 April, and at Hierro Island on 4 April 1906.
 Alfonso XIII and the squadron returned to Cádiz on 7 April 1906.

 On 2 November 1906 Pelayo, Emperador Carlos V, Princesa de Asturias, and the gunboat arrived from Cádiz at Málaga, where they rendezvoused with Extremadura, Río de la Plata, and Osado.
 The ships were at Málaga for the visit there of King Alfonso XIII and Queen Victoria Eugenie on 3 November.

-Pelayo, Princesa de Asturias, Extremadura, Vitoria, and the protected cruiser attended a meeting between King Alfonso XIII and King Edward VII of the United Kingdom, which took place in Cartagena's harbor from 8 to 10 April 1907 along with a simultaneous meeting between Minister of the Navy José Ferrándiz y Niño and British First Sea Lord John Fisher.
+Pelayo, Princesa de Asturias, Extremadura, Numancia, and the protected cruiser attended a meeting between King Alfonso XIII and King Edward VII of the United Kingdom, which took place in Cartagena's harbor from 8 to 10 April 1907 along with a simultaneous meeting between Minister of the Navy José Ferrándiz y Niño and British First Sea Lord John Fisher.
 In late June 1907, Pelayo participated in naval maneuvers off the coast of Galicia.
 After completing gunnery exercises, she anchored at Vigo, where she formed a division with Osado and Proserpina under the command of Pelayo′s commanding officer, and the division engaged in mock combat against Extremadura, Princesa de Asturias, and Rio de la Plata.
 In July 1907 she cruised in the Cantabrian Sea as part of the Training Squadron before returning to Ferrol in early September 1907.
 After loading coal, water, and provisions, Pelayo, Princesa de Asturias, and Proserpina got underway from Ferrol on 10 September 1907, for Cádiz.
 They unloaded guns and supplies at Cádiz, then departed for the waters off Morocco.
 Pelayo subsequently made several voyages along the Moroccan coast before anchoring at Barcelona in mid-October 1908 with several ships from the Training Squadron.
 On 21 October 1908, a French Navy squadron arrived there, and both squadrons remained in port during the stay at Barcelona of King Alfonso XIII and Queen Victoria Eugenie.

-The Second Melillan campaign, which pitted Spanish forces against Rifians in northern Morocco, began in July 1909.
+The second Melillan campaign, which pitted Spanish forces against Rifians in northern Morocco, began in July 1909.
 Pelayo deployed to the Moroccan coast where she carried out patrols, supported Spanish Army operations ashore, and conducted bombardments of Rifian positions, the first time she had fired her guns in anger.
 The campaign came to a close in December 1909.